osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 ## `Get All Authorization Code Clients from Tenant`

-Get all Authorization Code clients from a Tenant.
+Get all authorization code clients from a tenant.
 Optionally, get a list of requested clients.
 Total number of clients in the Tenant set in the Total-Count header.

 ### Request